-Here’s the sixth installment in the “Happy Tails” feature.
-The intent is to showcase dogs (and sometimes cats) living the good life after they were adopted from Miami-Dade Animal Services.
+Here’s the 8th installment in the “Happy Tails” feature.
+The intent is to showcase dogs (and sometimes cats) living the good life after they were adopted from Miami-Dade Animal Services and show that there are plenty of healthy, loving animals available for adoption at MDAS.
 There are a lot of people who work very hard to help save as many animals as possible from MDAS so hopefully some of them will get to see what all their hard work is for – finding loving, permanent homes for the homeless dogs and cats that wind up at the shelter.

 What made you decide to adopt a dog from a shelter?